djrrb/Bungee/README.md

 # Bungee

-In the crowded urban environment, space is always at a premium.
-From dumpy liquor stores to majestic theaters, sometimes signage has nowhere to go but up.
-Bungee is a font that wrangles the Latin alphabet to work vertically as well as horizontally; with separately glyphs, spacing, and kerning for each orientation.
-Bungee and comes equipped with chromatic inlines, outlines, shades, and ornaments, making it the perfect toolkit to take your sign in a new direction.
+In the crowded urban environment, space for signage is always at a premium.
+From dumpy liquor stores to majestic theaters, sometimes signs have nowhere to go but up.
+Bungee is a font family that celebrates urban signage.
+It wrangles the Latin alphabet to work vertically as well as horizontally; with separately glyphs, spacing, and kerning for each orientation.
+Bungee and comes equipped with chromatic inlines, outlines, shades, and ornaments, making it the perfect toolkit to take your text in a new direction.

-See more about Bungee at http://bungee.djr.com.
+See more about Bungee’s design at [http://bungee.djr.com].

 ## Specimen

 <img src="specimen.png" alt="Bungee Specimen" />

 ## Family structure